FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Method

 \subsection{Conditional input}

 In the underlying UNet model, we integrate a powerful conditioning mechanism to effectively learn all the necessary identity information.
-An ideal identity embedding must contain both low and high-frequency information aiming to accurately reconstruct the desired facial avatar.
+An ideal identity embedding must contain low and high-frequency information to accurately reconstruct the desired facial avatar.
 To acquire such an identity embedding, we employ a powerful identity recognition network~\cite{deng2019arcface}, to which we feed the input facial image.
-Then, the resulting conditioning vector is a combination of the last feature vector with the intermediate activation layers of the identity recognition network.
+Then, the resulting conditioning vector combines the last feature vector with the intermediate activation layers of the identity recognition network.